hmc-sysadmin/labs/logs_backups.md

 Usually compression techniques work by eliminating redundant data or expressing it in a more succinct way.

-Each of the red, zipped files in /var/log is an old log that is compressed to save space.
+Each of the zipped files in /var/log is an old log that is compressed to save space.
 The logger syslogd automatically compresses them because it makes sense to compress older log files that you most likely won’t need.
 However, it is good to keep these files rather than